Michele Sanmicheli: Artistic legacy

 Towards the end of the 16th century, Sanmicheli's art strongly influenced the work of contemporary architects, although after his death, as time passed, his influence diminished until it disappeared altogether.
 One of the architects who more than any other drew inspiration from the work of the Veronese master was certainly Jacopo Sansovino, as can be seen from some of his works, such as the Marciana Library and the Corner Palace.
 In turn, Sanmicheli also took inspiration from Sansovino's work; this suggests that there were good relations between the two rivals, and that they sometimes shared some ideas.

 Another architect who was strongly influenced by the Veronese's work was Andrea Palladio, so much so that he may have initially considered him as his mentor, though his influence on the Paduan architect waned as he matured, eventually fading away almost completely.
 Other architects inspired by Sanmicheli were Bartolomeo Ammannati and Michelangelo, who, as Vasari recalls, had sympathy and respect for his Veronese colleague.
 Sanmicheli's closest followers, however, were members of his family: the young Bernardino Brugnoli and his nephews Giangirolamo Sanmicheli and Domenico Curtoni were among those who more than anyone else embraced the artistic legacy of their famous relative.
 Through them, the Sanmichelian style lived on until the mid-17th century, when the growing popularity of Palladio's approach to architecture overshadowed it.

 It would be necessary to wait well beyond the beginning of the 18th century with Bartolomeo dal Pozzo through his work Le vite de' pittori, de gli scultori et architetti veronesi, and especially with Scipione Maffei and his Verona illustrata, for interest in Sanmicheli's work to be rediscovered.
 This renewed interest is also found later in the studies and works of Alessandro Pompei, as well as in Adriano Cristofali and Luigi Trezza.
 In the nineteenth century, there were additional Veronese architects and scholars who dealt with his work, such as Michelangelo Castellazzi, who designed Palazzo Ottolini (in Piazza Bra) modeling it on the structure of Palazzo Canossa, and Bartolomeo Giuliari, who in 1816 produced a monograph on Pellegrini Chapel.
 In 1823, Francesco Ronzani and Girolamo Luciolli finally produced a meticulous collection of Sanmicheli's works.

-As a demonstration of this newfound appreciation for Sanmicheli's works, the city of Verona dedicated a statue to him, made by Gianbattista Troiani, which still stands in Corso Porta Nuova.
+In appreciation of Sanmicheli's works, the city of Verona dedicated a statue by Gianbattista Troiani to him.
+The sculpture still stands in the Corso Porta Nuova.